Lanre-gabriel/MTN-Nigeria-Customer-Churn-Analysis-Q1-2025/README.md

 ### 1. Total Revenue Generated in Q1
 ![Bar chart](MTN_1.png)

-- Revenue peaked in February but dropped sharply in March, signaling customer churn or reduced spending after data price increases.
+- Revenue peaked in February but dropped drastically in March, indicating customer churn and reduced spending as a result of increases in data prices.
 - **Recommendation:** Monitor the impact of tariff adjustments and improve customer communication to prevent sudden revenue loss.

 ---